 Mangoes: You’ll need to go for yellow mangoes such as Autolfo, Champagne, Philippine, Carabao, or Indian mangoes.
 These mangoes are already naturally sweet with a very silky and soft texture.

-In a pinch, you could use the green and red varieties of mangoes, but they tend to be more fibrous, tougher in texture, and slightly more tangy than sweet.
+- Substitutions: In a pinch, you could use the green and red varieties of mangoes, but they tend to be more fibrous, tougher in texture, and slightly more tangy than sweet.
+Otherwise, mango can be replaced entirely with any other fruit of your preference, such as peaches or strawberries, to name a couple.

-Graham crackers: The common crackers typically used for this dessert are honey graham crackers, which have a characteristic flavor of honey.
+Graham crackers: The common crackers typically used for this dessert are honey graham crackers, which have a characteristic flavor of, you guessed it, honey.
 Go for the Filipino brand favorite, which is M.Y San.

 Instructions

-To begin layering, spread a layer of the whipped cream mixture on the bottom of your glass dish (anything around a 6×6″ or 8×8″ dish should be fine).
+To begin layering, spread a layer of the whipped cream mixture onto the bottom of your glass dish.

 Refrigerate overnight, or for at least 8 hours to allow the graham crackers to soften up and to let the flavors set.
 Enjoy!